bluescarni/mppp/doc/real.rst

 Concepts
 --------

+.. cpp:concept:: template <typename T> mppp::cvr_real

+   This concept is satisfied if the type ``T``, after the removal of reference and cv qualifiers, is the same as :cpp:class:`mppp::real`.

 .. cpp:concept:: template <typename T> mppp::real_interoperable

    This concept is satisfied if the type ``T`` can interoperate with :cpp:class:`~mppp::real`.